 • For more information, visit CDC for Business guidelines.

 Public transportation across the Puget Sound region is currently impacted by the COVID-19 crisis.
 Many routes are canceled and service is changing frequently.
+Check out Commute Seattle’s COVID Transit Policy graphic to familiarize yourself with the updates.
 Stay up-to-date with each agency:

 All fares are suspended until further notice.
 Metro has reduced service and many bus routes are canceled.
 Vashon and West Seattle water taxi service as resumed operating Monday through Friday commuter service.
 We encourage businesses who have questions or concerns about their existing ORCA Business Program during COVID-19 to contact King County Metro.